atulkumar2/cypress-basic/README.md

-# Cypress basic
+# Cypress tests with cucumber

-Basic nodejs code for Cypress (No useful tests, Just structure)
+Basic nodejs BDD tests for Cypress (No useful tests or fancy reporting, Just basic structure)

+## Installation
-Make sure to have node installed using nvm from https://github.com/nvm-sh/nvm
+Make sure to have node installed using nvm from https://github.com/nvm-sh/nvm .
+Get the node version as indicated below or latest one.

-Clone repo and do as below to install it
+Clone repo and do as below to install packages

 - npm install